 I know.
 You got to let such dramatic statements sit for a while before moving on.
 But let me tell you why I love Mondays.

 I love Mondays because it’s my day off.
 I love being off work.
 Not because I don’t like my job.
 Not at all.
 But Mondays allow me to enjoy an entire day with my lovely wife and amazing children.
-We love exploring California, hike mountains, surf the beach and enrich our tastebuds.
+We love exploring California, hiking mountains, surfing the beach and enriching our tastebuds.

 A Completely Normal Monday